 National Hispanic Heritage Month is celebrated each September 15- October 15 in the United States of America to recognize the contributions made by people of Hispanic descent and to celebrate Hispanic culture.
 Hispanic Heritage Month begins on September 15 because it is the anniversary of 5 Latin American countries' Independence Day: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
 The Office of Multicultural Student Services seeks to sponsor events to educate the campus community of the Hispanic Heritage through performances, speakers, discussions and exhibits.
 In addition, the International Student Center and the Hispanic Student Organization work closely with our department with programming throughout the month.

-ASIAN PACIFIC AMERICAN HERITAGE MONTH
+- APRIL: ASIAN PACIFIC AMERICAN HERITAGE CELEBRATIONASIAN PACIFIC AMERICAN HERITAGE CELEBRATION